qoncrete/qoncrete.com/resources.md/common/pricing-payment-limits.md

 # Pricing, Payment and Limits

 ## Pricing
-Pricing is currently stands at 元0.8($0.1) RMB per GB per month, for raw event data and reports.
-Querying or exporting data cost 元0.4($0.05) per GB per month.
+Pricing is calculated by the amount of data __stored on__ and __transfered from__ Qoncrete.
+Storage costs for users is 0.8 RMB (~$0.1) per GB per month for raw event data and reports.
+Querying or exporting data is 0.4 RMB (~$0.05) per GB per month.

 ## Payment
-Qoncrete Platform is a point based system.
-Points are pre-purchased per account, and deducted at the end of each day based on usage (average for storage and summarized for API bandwidth).
+Qoncrete is a point based system.
+Points are pre-purchased per account, and deducted at the end of each day based on usage (storage is averaged and API bandwidth is summed).

 ## Limits
-There are no limitations available at the moment.
+Currently there are no limitations.
 You can send, process and retrive as much data as you want.